-By Isabel Cruz as told to Maria Hunt
+By Maria Hunt

 When the pandemic hit, Isabel Cruz closed her two San Diego-area brunch restaurants—Coffee Cup Cafe in La Jolla and Isabel’s in Pacific Beach.
 Recently reopened for socially distanced dining, Isabel’s also packages and sells food and pantry boxes.
 And Coffee Cup Cafe just reopened as of June 26.